kascote/rpure/readme.md

 ### Readline

 The symbol (●) at the beginning of the 2nd line is the Readline vim state.
-To setup it need to put this lines on the file `.inputrc` on the home directory:
+To setup it, need to put this lines on the file `.inputrc` on the home directory:

 ```
 set show-mode-in-prompt on